-Being productive.
-Staying disciplined.
-Not procrastinating.
-All of these things go hand in hand.
-Procrastination is such a killer.
+Procrastination itself doesn’t make sense.
 Even the most boring thing in the world becomes appealing when there are important and time-sensitive jobs to be done.

 Here are five simple ways to help you combat procrastination and defeat your to-do list.

 1. Start The Task

-So, if the procrastination bug has hit you, start on several tasks and leave them undone.
+So, if the procrastination bug has hit you, start on several tasks and, if you have to, leave them undone.
 These unfinished tasks will be stuck in your memory and you’ll be more likely to complete them later.

 2. Move, Tidy and Create Space